practice your trailer-reversing skills

 Best Home Away from Home: Home Grown Timberline

 If you have an SUV or pickup capable of towing more than 5,000 pounds, this spacious and fully appointed 23-foot trailer — as much a tiny house as an RV — will make you happy for weeks on the road.
-(Or off the grid, if you opt for the solar and lithium-battery option.)
+(Or off the grid, if you opt for the sola- power-and-lithium-battery option.)
 Starting at $40,000, this wood-paneled rig has seven-foot ceilings, a spacious kitchen, and sleeping for five in both bunks and a bed.
 It’s weather-tight and built from renewable materials.

 Coziest: Nest by Airstream